gemini-oss/starfleet/mkdocs/architecture/Starbase.md

 These are the mechanisms that the Starbase is invoked by.
 This affects how and when the Starbase tasks workers.
 The Starbase is invoked 3 ways that you should care about*:

 1. EventBridge Timed Events
-1. Template S3 Bucket Events (Not yet implemented)
+1. Template S3 Bucket Events
 1. SNS for a given worker ship (Not yet implemented)

 *See the in the weeds section below for the 4th way - this is not something you need to care about.